-Susan Gochoco, CPC, CEMC, CCVTC, CPC-I, CPB, is the supporting instructor for the Online Medical Billing Course offered at Towson University Continuing and Professional Studies.
+Susan Gochoco, CPC, CEMC, CCVTC, CPC-I, CPB, is the supporting instructor for the Medical Billing Course offered at Towson University Continuing and Professional Studies.
 We recently asked her about her career in healthcare and about teaching at TU.
 Here’s what she had to say.

 Tell us a little about your background.